Black-Beard-Sdk/Black.Beard.ComponentModel/Docs/Black.Beard.ComponentModel.md

 This method injects values into the properties of the specified object using the provided value resolver.
 The value resolver function takes a variable name as input and returns the corresponding value.
-If a property has the [InjectValueAttribute](#T-Bb-ComponentModel-InjectValueAttribute 'Bb.ComponentModel.InjectValueAttribute') applied and the value resolver returns null, and the attribute's Required property is true, an [ArgumentNullException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.ArgumentNullException 'System.ArgumentNullException') is thrown.
+If a property has the [InjectValueByIocAttribute](#T-Bb-ComponentModel-Attributes-InjectValueByIocAttribute 'Bb.ComponentModel.Attributes.InjectValueByIocAttribute') applied and the value resolver returns null, and the attribute's Required property is true, an [ArgumentNullException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.ArgumentNullException 'System.ArgumentNullException') is thrown.
 The value returned by the value resolver is converted to the property's type using the current culture.